Sustainability, Resilience, and Climate Action Resources for AIA Components

 If you want to provide climate, sustainability, or resilience education:

-- Leverage our AIAU certificate series in your in-person programming.
+- Leverage our AIAU certificate series in your in-person or virtual programming.

-Apply for our “Live Action for Climate Action” grant program that offers financial assistance to support component-sponsored group viewing of the first course of the following certificate programs:
+Our AIAU team can support component-sponsored group viewing of the courses of the following certificate programs:

 - Connect with AIA’s Sustainability & Resilience team to customize education for your audience.
 Our semi-customizable content is designed to help you train architects to respond to disaster, grow the 2030 Commitment, and build new skills on your timeline.
 These programs can be revenue generators for you.